deep-stack-fantasy/eth-beijing-2023-demo/README.md

 [Example Solidity file](https://ec2-35-88-251-70.us-west-2.compute.amazonaws.com:8899/eth-beijing-demo/test100.sol)

 Note: The compiler file is ~8 MB, which requires a relatively long time to load.
+The compilation should take only a few seconds, so an infinite waiting icon usually means a network issue.
 Please manually add the URL of [DSF Solidity Compiler (solijson.js)](https://ec2-35-88-251-70.us-west-2.compute.amazonaws.com:8899/eth-beijing-demo/soljson.js) in Remix IDE if there is a network failure.

 Note: our modified compiler is still struggling with `invalid jump` issue.
 Currently the compiler can successfully generate bytecodes, but these codes are unable to correctly run on our modified EVM.
 We are working on this issue.